Nicholas Reece

-Nicholas Reece (born 1974) is an Australian politician and policy activist, currently serving as the 105th Lord Mayor of the City of Melbourne.
+Nicholas Reece (born 1974) is an Australian politician and policy activist who has served as the lord mayor of the City of Melbourne since 2024.
 He is a senior executive at the University of Melbourne and a principal fellow at the Melbourne School of Government.
 He is the chair of the board of directors at the Movember Foundation, and a commentator at Sky News Australia.

-He previously held a number of roles in politics, including as secretary and campaign director of the Australian Labor Party (Victorian Branch) and as the director of strategy to former Prime Minister Julia Gillard.
-Reece's early career included time working as a lawyer at Maurice Blackburn and as a journalist at The Australian Financial Review.
+He previously held a number of roles in politics, including as secretary and campaign director of the Victorian Labor Party and as the director of strategy to former Prime Minister Julia Gillard.
+Reece's early career included time working as a lawyer at Maurice Blackburn and as a journalist at the Australian Financial Review.

+Early life, education and early career

+Reece was born in the United Kingdom in 1974 and moved to Australia with his family when he was young.
+He holds a Bachelor of Economics and Law degree from Monash University.
+He also graduated from ANZSOG (The Australia and New Zealand School of Government) with an Executive Master of Public Administration in 2006.
+Reece began his career as a lawyer with Maurice Blackburn and later worked as a financial journalist with the Australian Financial Review.

 Political career

 Labor Party

 Until 2012, Reece held a number of roles as a ministerial staffer and Australian Labor Party executive, including: